ARF’s Top Ten

 Simba is a rarity among orange tabbies, as most are typically male.
 Simba was found in a feral cat colony in Wainscott after a volunteer noticed she had loads of affection to give.
 Adult cats like Simba quickly become part of the family.
 You’ll feel like she has been part of your family forever, and you’ll wonder why you waited so long to adopt her.
 See a video of Simba.

 Sophie is a Boxer mix who knows basic commands and is housebroken.
 She is great on a leash and loves to go for walks.
 Up until recently Sophie lived in a home, but after having some issues with another dog in her household, she was surrendered to ARF.
 We are recommending she be the only dog in her new home.
 Being an only pet shouldn’t be an issue because this big girl has a lot of love to give!
-An adult-only home with no cats would be ideal for Duke.
+An adult-only home with no cats would be ideal for Sophie.
 (Photo by Will Yennie)

 Misty is a sweet girl who can be a bit shy at first with new people.
 She is social and with other cats, and playful too.
 A quiet home would be best for this beautiful tuxedo cat and once she acclimates, she will be a wonderful companion.